onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* Precompiled jar file for Google VR activity.
+* Pre-compiled jar file for Google VR activity.
 * An issue which causes web view cannot be opened correctly in some old Android devices.

 ---